Louis Weitzenkorn: Career

 In 1914 Weitzenkorn became a reporter for the New-York Tribune.
 He subsequently wrote for The New York Times and the New York Call.
 In 1924 he became features editor for the New York World.
 In 1929 he took over as editor of the New York Evening Graphic, a popular but scandalous tabloid that was called the "porno-Graphic" by its critics.

 While still working as a journalist, Weitzenkorn began writing fiction.
 In 1929, his play First Mortgage had a brief run on Broadway at the Broadhurst Theatre, but closed after just four performances.
 His experience with journalism inspired him to write another play, Five Star Final.
 A. H. Woods produced it at the Cort Theater, where it opened on December 30, 1930.
 The play was a hit, running for six months with 175 performances.
 He subsequently wrote a third play, called And the Sun Goes Down.

-Five Star Final was adapted as a movie in 1931, and Weitzenkorn wrote several screenplays.
-These included 24 Hours (1931), Men of Chance (1931) and The Devil is Driving (1932).
+Five Star Final was adapted as a movie in 1931 starring Edward G. Robinson and Boris Karloff; the film was nominated for a Best Picture Academy Award.
+Weitzenkorn wrote several other screenplays, including 24 Hours (1931), Men of Chance (1931) and The Devil is Driving (1932).
 His last screenplay was King of the Newsboys, co-written with Peggy Thompson in 1938, after which he became a reporter for the New York Post.